mlange-42/arche/docs/content/_index.md

 - Probably the fastest Go ECS out there.
 See the [Benchmarks](https://github.com/mlange-42/arche#benchmarks).

 For more information, see the GitHub [repository](https://github.com/mlange-42/arche) and [API docs](https://pkg.go.dev/github.com/mlange-42/arche).

+## Contributing

+[Open an issue](https://github.com/mlange-42/arche/issues/new) in the {{< repo "" "GitHub repository" >}} if you have questions, feedback, feature ideas or want to report a bug.
+Pull requests are welcome.

+## License

+*Arche* and all it's sources are released under the [MIT License](https://github.com/mlange-42/arche/blob/main/LICENSE).